mohammedashraf16/matrix_multiplication/README.md

+The idea of the project:
-How to use this project:
+    Our work is a project for multiplyieng two (n*n) matrixes How to use this project:

     At first, a message appears to user asking to enter the number of rows and columns of the two matrixes